Ykai-f/wiki_yuekai_fr_BMCU/BMCU/BMCU_Tutorial/BMCU_Assembling_130_Yuekai.md

 ## Model

 PLA/PETG or higher strength materials can be used.
+Printing with PETG is more recommended.
+As well as PETG being slicker and in some cases easier to install.
-It is easier to print with PLA for higher precision, but please be careful not to use too much force when screwing.
+It is easier to print with PLA for higher precision, but be careful not to use too much force when screwing.

 https://makerworld.com/zh/models/1162813-bmcu-130-version-an-optimized-extruder-search-comb#profileId-1169494